 Ah-OK.
 Yes, I’ve tried peanut butter.
 No, this wasn’t for some interesting noodle recipe.
 Or even a suggestion for a tasty way to top a hamburger (which I’ve never tried, but have heard is oddly delicious).
 This was the advice I received as a way to get that stubborn, painful, pain-in-the-ass tangle out of my daughter’s hair.

 My wife was not as surprised as I was about this helpful hint.
 “Sure,” she said, “that’s how you get gum out of your hair, but I’ve never heard about it for tangles, though.”
 But this thing had gotten out of control.
-I figured worst case scenario: It turns into a giant mess, my daughter, Penny screams a lot, but we all do it together as a family and laugh about it later (probably later that night, once the kids are in bed).
+I figured the worst-case scenario: It turns into a giant mess, and my daughter, Penny screams a lot, but we all do it together as a family and laugh about it later (probably later that night, once the kids are in bed).

-Hair knot meet peanut butter
+Hair knot meets peanut butter

 So we gave it a go.
 Even though we were instructed to put the PB on dry hair, we put her in the tub with some water doing our best to keep her hair dry.
 We were looking ahead to cleanup.
 (I guess we could have put her in crappy clothes and a smock.
 But we decided against it.
 We did it this way.
 What do we know from peanut buttering our kid’s head?)
 My wife, Allie, put the PB in.
 I would have used more; but, to each his own.